 teaching - research

-Between 2019 and 2021 I collaborated as author and reviewer of projects in Pedagogías Críticas para la enseñanza de lenguas, a team of researchers and educators dedicated to development of pedagogical methodologies https://pedagogiascriticas.ucr.edu/resources/.
-Also I took part as a research assistant in an antiracist and multidisciplinary research devoted to social inclusion and linguistic justice: Critical and Inclusive Pedagogies, and Relational Structure for the creation of innovative Spanish teaching materials for Deaf people in higher education on the U.S.-Mexico border (PI’s Claudia Holguín Mendoza, UC Riverside, and María Angélica Castro Caballero, Universidad Autónoma de Baja California) supported by a grant from the University of California Institute for Mexico and the United States (UC MEXUS) and the Consejo Nacional de Ciencia y Tecnología de México (Conacyt)”.
+Between 2019 and 2021, I collaborated as an author and reviewer on projects in Pedagogías Críticas para la enseñanza de lenguas.
+This team of researchers and educators is dedicated to developing pedagogical methodologies.
+You can find more resources at https://pedagogiascriticas.ucr.edu/resources/.
+Additionally, I participated as a research assistant in an interdisciplinary and antiracist research project focused on social inclusion and linguistic justice.
+The project aimed to create innovative Spanish teaching materials for Deaf people in higher education on the U.S.-Mexico border.
+The project was led by Claudia Holguín Mendoza (UC Riverside) and María Angélica Castro Caballero (Universidad Autónoma de Baja California).
+The project received funding from the University of California Institute for Mexico and the United States (UC MEXUS) and the Consejo Nacional de Ciencia y Tecnología de México (Conacyt).

-In addition, during the academic year 2020/2021 I have been able to expand its research framework, organized and moderated discussion events with Latin American artists and scholars, in the multicampus graduate student working group Performance in the Wake of the Political: Latin American Performance as Theorizations of Contemporary Politics, supported by a grant from the University of California Institute for Research in the Humanities.
+In addition, during the academic year 2020/2021, I was able to expand my research framework and organize and moderate discussion events with Latin American artists and scholars.
+These events were part of the multicampus graduate student working group, “Performance in the Wake of the Political: Latin American Performance as Theorizations of Contemporary Politics,” which was supported by a grant from the University of California Humanities Research Institute.

 (Special Issue) Performance in the Wake | Cuerpas ante lo politico.
 Edited by Elena Cardona, Judit R. Palencia Gutiérrez, Gwendolen Pare, and Isabella Vergara.
 Liminalities. volume 18, issue 3 | 2022